crowsonkb/style-transfer-pytorch/README.md

 style_transfer CONTENT_IMAGE STYLE_IMAGE [STYLE_IMAGE ...] [-o OUTPUT_IMAGE]
 ```

+Input images will be converted to sRGB when loaded, and output images have the sRGB colorspace.
+If the output image is a TIFF file, it will be written with 16 bits per channel.

 `style_transfer` has many optional arguments: run it with the `--help` argument to see a full list.
 Particularly notable ones include:

 - `--web` enables a simple web interface while the program is running that allows you to watch its progress.
 It runs on port 8080 by default, but you can change it with `--port`.
 If you just want to view the current image and refresh it manually, you can go to `/image`.